-The Sheriff's Office currently has two K-9 units.
-K-9 'Max' is assigned to Sergeant Tracy Gay (left) as an apprehension dog.
-K-9 "Tango" is assigned to Deputy Justin Rivas (right), also as an apprehension dog.
+The Sheriff's Office currently has three K-9 units.
+'Max' is assigned to Sergeant Tracy Gay (left) as an Apprehension K-9.
+'Stetson' is assigned to Deputy Welter (center) as a Narcotics Detection K-9.
+'Tango' is assigned to Deputy Justin Rivas (right), also as an Apprehension K-9.

 Grays Harbor County Sheriff’s Office is pleased to announce that K-9 Max has received a bullet and stab protective vest thanks to a charitable donation from nonprofit organization Vested Interest in K-9s, Inc. The vest was sponsored by Lorene Boldman, resident of Kent, WA and is embroidered with the sentiment “Unconditional Bravery, Strength and Duty."